danieljf24/hybrid_space/README.md

 ```

 ### Model Training and Evaluation
 Run the following script to train and evaluate `Dual Encoding` network with hybrid space on the `official` partition of MSR-VTT.
 The video features are the concatenation of ResNeXt-101 and ResNet-152 features.
+The code of video feature extraction we used in the paper is available at [here](https://github.com/xuchaoxi/video-cnn-feat]).
 ```shell
 conda activate ws_dual_py3
 ./do_all.sh msrvtt10k hybrid resnext101-resnet152